apache/incubator-graphar/docs/libraries/cpp/getting-started.md

 ### AdjList data

-The adjList in GAR describes the topology structure, i.e., the internal id of the source vertex and the destination vertex for each of a group of edges.
+The adjList in GraphAr describes the topology structure, i.e., the internal id of the source vertex and the destination vertex for each of a group of edges.
 As explained in [Edges in GraphAr](https://graphar.apache.org/docs/specification/format#edge-chunks-in-graphar), the edges are separated into edge chunks, and each edge chunk has its own adjList table and 0 or